 Color is the most important quality factor for a tanzanite and is the primary driver of value.
 General rule is that as color saturation of a tanzanite increases, the value increases.
 However, as the tanzanite color becomes oversaturated and eventually opaque, the price drops substantially.
 A very light color tanzanite and an overly dark/opaque tanzanite will generally command a similar price.

 Colored gems do not have a standardized grading system and it is extremely rare to find a tanzanite with no eye visible imperfections.
-This is in stark contrast to Diamonds who have a standardized grading system and utilize magnification to inspect clarity.
-In the wholesale trade we evaluate tanzanite clarity using the following methodology::
+This is in stark contrast to Diamonds which have a standardized grading system and utilize magnification to inspect clarity.
+In the wholesale trade we evaluate tanzanite clarity using the following methodology:

 Transparent gems are the most valuable and allow one to see the true richness of color.
 The catch-22 with transparent gems is that it is much easier to view imperfections.
 Finding a tanzanite transparent and eye clean is truly rare.
 Over-saturation of color leads a gem to be semi-transparent as less light is allowed to escape.
 Opaque gems tend to be eye clean, but may appear as black.